yusinto/ld-react/README.md

 ## Quickstart

-1. Pass your app to `useLaunchDarkly` hook:
+1. Call `useLaunchDarkly` hook with your App:

     ```js
     import {useLaunchDarkly} from 'ld-react';